mabarger/bonky-boot/README.md

 # bonky-boot 🦦
-`bonky-boot` is a lightweight secure boot implementation for the RISC-V ISA, specifically the (https://starfivetech.com/uploads/fe310-g002-manual-v1p0.pdf)[FE310-G002] chip.
+`bonky-boot` is a lightweight secure boot implementation for the RISC-V ISA, specifically the [FE310-G002](https://starfivetech.com/uploads/fe310-g002-manual-v1p0.pdf) chip.
 It performs an RSA signature check to ensure the integrity and authenticity of the next software in the chain, before transferring execution to it.

 To ensure the integrity of the public key and the code used to verify the signature, we place the whole implementation in the OTP (one-time programmable) ROM on the chip.
-As this RAM can be programmed exactly one time by burning a fuse, both code and key are protected from modifications.
+As this OTP can be programmed exactly one time by burning a fuse, both code and key are protected from modifications.

 A limitation to consider here is that this OTP memory only has 8KiB in size, imposing size constraints upon the software as the whole `bonky-boot` has to fit within these 8KiB.
 Memory-efficient design is therefore the core principle of this implementation, which is 4KiB big in total, so plenty of space left in those 8KiB for e.g. a spi display driver.